Medea: Various myth endings

 In Corinth, Jason abandoned Medea for the king Creon's daughter, Glauce.
-Before the fifth century BCE, there seem to have been two variants of the myth's conclusion.
+Before the fifth century BC, there seem to have been two variants of the myth's conclusion.
 According to the poet Eumelus, to whom the fragmentary epic Korinthiaka is usually attributed, Medea killed her children by accident.
 She buried them alive in the Temple of Hera, believing this would make them immortal.
 The poet Creophylus, however, blamed their murders on the citizens of Corinth.

 According to Euripides's Medea, she took her revenge on Glauce by sending her a dress and golden coronet, covered in poison.
 This resulted in the deaths of both the princess and the king, Creon, when he went to save his daughter.
 Medea then continued her revenge, murdering two of her children herself and refusing to allow Jason to hold the bodies.
 Afterward, she left Corinth and flew to Athens in a golden chariot driven by dragons sent by her grandfather, Helios, god of the sun.